dotnet/ai-samples/src/build-2024/docs/Exercise/04 Add Logging.md

       dotnet add package Microsoft.Extensions.Logging.Console
       ```

-1. Open the project in VS Code or Visual Studio.
+1. Open the project you have created in [03 Add Plugin (Function Call)](./03%20Add%20Plugin%20(Function%20Call).md) in VS Code or Visual Studio.

-1. In the Program.cs file, delete all the existing code.

 1. Add the following using statments at the top of `Program.cs` file.

       ```csharp
       using Microsoft.Extensions.DependencyInjection;
       using Microsoft.Extensions.Logging;
-      using Microsoft.SemanticKernel;
-      using Microsoft.SemanticKernel.ChatCompletion;
       ```

-1. Add the following code : Model name and create builder
+1. Add logging services to the builder before intilizing the kerenel

       ```csharp
-      var openAIChatCompletionModelName = "gpt-4-turbo"; // this could be other models like "gpt-4o".

-      var builder = Kernel.CreateBuilder();
-      ```

-1. Add logging services to the builder

-      ```csharp
       // Add logging services to the builder builder.Services.AddLogging(b => b.AddConsole().SetMinimumLevel(LogLevel.Trace));
-      ```

-1. Initialize the kernel

-      ```csharp
-      var kernel = builder
-      .AddOpenAIChatCompletion(openAIChatCompletionModelName, Environment.GetEnvironmentVariable("OPENAI_API_KEY")) // add the OpenAI chat completion service.
-      .Build();
       ```

 1. Run the application by entering `dotnet run` into the terminal.
 Experiment with a user prompt "Hello" " you will get something similar output as shown below